MCatherine1994/Python-Practice/BattleSnake Draft/README.md

    d.
 Let the snake won't eat itself (This is not easy to achieve when the snake grows bigger)
    e.
 Forcast the movements
    f.
 Assign security value to each grid and let the snake move based on security level
-4) Create severl lists to store the snake information and food information
+4) Create several lists to store the snake information and food information
 5) Create a board to store position information and assign different value based on what is in the grid and what is going to be in the grid
 6) Create a method to define the way the snake move, track the location of the snake and let it turns around when it comes to the wall
 7) Assign security level by forcast the next 5 round move (This method takes time and need to be improved)